 Debt arrangements for a private person

-A debt arrangement for a private person is intended for private individuals and private entrepreneurs that cannot manage their debts by other means.
-In the arrangement, a payment programme is prepared for all debts that you have accumulated as a private entrepreneur and in your private household and your company.
+The debt arrangement for a private person is intended for private traders and individuals who cannot otherwise manage their debts.
+In the arrangement, a payment programme is prepared for all debts that you have accumulated in your private household and your company.
 The debts accumulated from your business operations are not arranged on their own.

 In the debt arrangement process, some of your property is sold to pay your debts if you do not need it for living or for your business operations.
-The parties that have guaranteed your debts and provided collateral may also be obliged to make payments for their part.
+The parties that have guaranteed your debts and provided collateral may also be obliged to pay your debts.

 The process of applying for debt arrangements may take up to a year.
 The actual debt arrangement process often lasts between three and five years.
 During this time, you will make repayments on your debt on a monthly basis.
 The size of the monthly instalment depends on your income and the expenses that have been accepted in the debt arrangement.